radar/ryanbigg.com/_posts/2017-02-23-debugging-a-stopped-elixir-supervisor.markdown

 The `copy_lion` application will on-purpose cause a query to take longer than 5 seconds, and so we get the same kind of "timeout" exit that's happen here too.
 When this happens, `CopyLion.ImportSupervisor` restarts `CopyLion.EventImporter` processes.
 However, when `CopyLion.ImportSupervisor` is changed to use `restart: :transient` then `CopyLion.ImportSupervisor` doesn't get restarted and we see the same kind of behaviour we were seeing only intermittently before.

+If the timeouts here were raising exceptions, it would be a different story.
+The `CopyCat.ImportSupervisor` would receive exceptions from its children and then -- with enough of them -- would restart itself.
+Since these timeouts are not exceptional, the `CopyCat.ImportSupervisor` is not restarted automatically by `CopyCat.Supervisor`.

-The best part about using the `:sasl` application here is that we're now getting valuable logs of what's happening with our supervisors and the processes they monitor.
+The best part about using the `:sasl` application here is that we're now getting valuable logs of what's happening with our supervisors and the processes they monitor, whereas before we didn't have a single line of information to go on.

 ## The fix